alonitac/DevOpsBootcampUPES/tutorials/15_networking_security.md

 Bob can then verify the certificate using the CA's public key (which is typically included in his web browser or operating system) and be reasonably sure that the key actually belongs to Alice and has not been tampered with.

-> ### :pencil2: Exercise - Self-signed Certificate
->
-> In this exercise you will generate an SSL certificate.
-In real life, a trusted authority (like Amazon) should sign on your certificates, which gives them validity.
-> But just for the learning, you will generate a certificate and sign it yourself (a.k.a. self-signed certificate).
-> In the public Internet, there is no value for self-signed certificate, but organizations do sign their own certificates for internal usage.
->
-> We will be using, right guess, `openssl`:
->
-> ```
-> openssl req -x509 -newkey rsa:1024 -keyout key.pem -out cert.pem -sha256 -days 365
-> ```
->
-> The program will ask you some identifiable information: who are you? what is the organization you are belong to? your country, your mail etc...
-All these details, including a public key, will be encoded into a file called `cert.pem`.
-Note that this certificate has an expiration time of 365 days.
->
-> `cat cert.pem` to see how a certificate may look like.
-In our simplified TLS handshake model, the server's certificate is the first thing that was sent to the client.
->

 ## Putting it all together - HTTPS protocol and the TLS Handshake

 **Although we will be focusing on the HTTPS and TLS protocols, the discussed security techniques are widely used in many other protocols and systems.**